How to Become a Nurse Midwife in Alabama: Complete Guide to CNM Programs and Licensure

 • Questions: 175 scored questions

-Graduates of dual focus programs may also pursue the Women’s Health Care Nurse Practitioner (WHNP) examination through the National Certification Corporation (NCC), expanding their scope of practice and career opportunities.
+Graduates of dual certification programs may also pursue the Women’s Health Nurse Practitioner (WHNP-BC) certification examination through the National Certification Corporation (NCC), expanding their scope of practice and career opportunities.

-Step 3: Apply for APRN Licensure as a Nurse-Midwife through the Alabama Board of Nursing
+Step 3: Apply for APRN Licensure the Alabama Board of Nursing

-After achieving national certification, candidates must obtain state licensure through the Alabama Board of Nursing to practice as an Advanced Practice Registered Nurse (APRN) with CNM specialization.
+After obtaining national certification, candidates must apply for state licensure through the Alabama Board of Nursing to practice as an Advanced Practice Registered Nurse (APRN) with a CNM specialization.

 Application Process for Certificate of Qualification